paulscherrerinstitute/scicat-cli/README.md

 ./build 1.1.10 -f
 ```

-As descripted in the buildblock README, the
+As described in the buildblock README, the
 [GUI](https://git.psi.ch/MELANIE/rollout/-/tree/master/Software/00-General/SciCatArchiverGUI)
 needs to be compiled separately and manually copied to AFS.

-### Manual deployment
+### Manual deployment and upgrade

-Some machines need the tools deployed manually.
-This can be done as follows:
+This can be followed to deploy or upgrade the tool manually:

+1. Go to the GitHub [releases page](https://github.com/paulscherrerinstitute/scicat-cli/releases)

+2. Choose the release of interest (`latest` is recommended)

+3. Download the file from the `Assets` of the chosen release, making sure to select the one compatible with your OS

+4. Decompress the asset

+5. Open the folder and run the required APP (grant `execute` permissions if required)

+#### One liner for Linux systems

 ```bash
 curl -s 'https://api.github.com/repos/paulscherrerinstitute/scicat-cli/releases/latest' \